colingraydon/starter-hugo-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Technical problem solver.
 Hair care enthusiast.
-When I'm not tinkering with my latest project, you can find me at at a concert or trying a new recipe.
+When I'm not tinkering with my latest project, you can find me at a concert or trying a new recipe.
 My current projects include training deep learning models, writing a React Native mobile app, and working on payment technologies.
 {style="text-align: justify;"}